aka Godzilla: Resurgence

 The Japanese government receives reports of a wave moving towards Tokyo Bay, while tremors cause a tunnel to start collapsing.
 Various department heads and officials debate over the cause of this and the appropriate response.
 A giant creature is spotted moving up the rivers and then into the city, bulldozing everything in its path.
 On land, the creature metamorphoses into an upright lizard creature that walks on its hind legs.
 The Americans call it Godzilla, a corruption of the Japanese ‘Gojira’, and it is determined that it has been bred by and feeds on radiation.
 Godzilla causes mass devastation, blasting vast swathes of the city with its radioactive breath.
 The Prime Minister reluctantly authorises military force on Japanese soil but nothing the armed forces bring against it is able to affect Godzilla.
 The Americans decide the only recourse is to drop a nuclear weapon on Tokyo.

-The Godzilla series is one of the most enduring franchises in cinematic history, going all the way back to the original Godzilla, King of the Monsters (1954).
+The Godzilla series is one of the most long-running franchises in cinematic history, going all the way back to the original Godzilla (1954).
 This was the 29th film in the Japanese series.
-Godzilla has undergone many different changes in that time, starting out as a fearsome embodiment of the pain felt at the bombing of Hiroshima and Nagasaki but within the space of a decade becoming a children’s superhero.
+Godzilla has undergone many different changes in that time, starting out as a fearsome embodiment of the pain felt at the atomic bombing of Hiroshima and Nagasaki but within the space of a decade becoming a children’s superhero.
 The effects have gradually changed from men in rubber suits to taking on board more in the way of animatronics and gradually CGI effects.
 A full list of the Godzilla films is at the bottom of the page.

 Shin Godzilla – peculiarly the film has become better known by the Japanese title than Godzilla: Resurgence, the one it was given in English-language release – comes after the longest gap we have seen between films in the series’ 62-year history.
 It has been twelve years between this and the previous Japanese entry Godzilla: Final Wars (2004).
 Before that, the longest gap was the seven years between Terror of Mechagodzilla (1976) and Godzilla 1985 (1984).
 Of course, that twelve year gap only exists if you count the Japanese Godzilla films, otherwise it has been a mere two years between Shin Godzilla and the US remake Godzilla (2014), a film that has no small influence over the Japanese revival here.

 Godzilla started out as a monster.
-It took four sequels into the original series with Ghidrah the Three-Headed Monster (1964) before Godzilla became the good guy and was reconceptualised as a defender of Japan against other monsters and alien invaders.
+It took four sequels into the original series before Godzilla became the good guy in Ghidrah the Three-Headed Monster (1964) and was subsequently reconceptualised as a defender of Japan against other monsters and alien invaders.
 Ever since the 1980s revivals, Toho seem undecided whether Godzilla is rampaging aggressor or superheroic defender of Japan.
 Every few films it seems, the series is rebooted and either goes back to Godzilla being a monster and pretending that none of the other sequels had taken place between 1954 and then, only for Godzilla to be back to being a good guy again by the next film.

 Where the film does work best is during the effects and mass destruction scenes, which are hands down the best in any Godzilla film to date.
 Taking a leaf from the US 2014 reboot, this is one of the few Godzilla films that tries to give an impression of the immensity of the creature as it plows through the city.
 You get a real thrill during the climactic scenes watching a dozen trains crashing into it at once and it swinging cranes around in its mouth like tiny toothpicks, or of the embryonic cartoon-eyed Godzilla larva moving through the city, down rivers, bulldozing a flotilla of small boats ahead of it.
 The scenes with the military going into action against it are intensely exciting for the fact that Hideaki Anno is creating mass destruction on an epic scale.
 Although the biggest and most awe-inspiring thrill comes when Godzilla finally activates his radioactive breath and blasts it in a swathe across the city like a terawatt laser beam, incinerating everything in its path.